chipsxp/chipsxp-splash-page/README.md

-# ChipsXP Research and Development ( Renamed to 'Adavance' as the Category )
+# ChipsXP Research and Development ( Renamed to 'Advance' as the Category )

 ## Overview